99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - the first event is being processed

 You can implement an AWS Lambda runtime in any programming language.
 Include a RUNTIME in your function's deployment
 package in the form of an executable file named "bootstrap" If you want to use it in a CONTAINER.
 SUPPORTS ONLY LINUX IMAGES NOT HYBRID WINDOWS-LINUX!!
+the deployment package contains: .zip or .jar file with your code and any dependencies. (runtime already provided)!!

 Main integrations:
 - API Gateway: to create Rest API